Ames Research Center

 The Ames Research Center (ARC), also known as NASA Ames, is a major NASA research center at Moffett Federal Airfield in California's Silicon Valley.
 It was founded in 1939 as the second National Advisory Committee for Aeronautics (NACA) laboratory.
-That agency was dissolved and its assets and personnel transferred to the newly created National Aeronautics and Space Administration (NASA) on October 1, 1958.
+That agency was dissolved and its assets and personnel transferred to the newly created NASA on October 1, 1958.
 NASA Ames is named in honor of Joseph Sweetman Ames, a physicist and one of the founding members of NACA.
-At last estimate NASA Ames had over US$3 billion in capital equipment, 2,300 research personnel and a US$750 million annual budget.
+At last estimate NASA Ames had over $3 billion in capital equipment, 2,300 research personnel and a $750 million annual budget.

 Ames was founded to conduct wind-tunnel research on the aerodynamics of propeller-driven aircraft; however, its role has expanded to encompass spaceflight and information technology.
 Ames plays a role in many NASA missions.
 It provides leadership in astrobiology; small satellites; robotic lunar exploration; the search for habitable planets; supercomputing; intelligent/adaptive systems; advanced thermal protection; planetary science; and airborne astronomy.
 Ames also develops tools for a safer, more efficient national airspace.
 The center's current director is Eugene Tu.

 The site was mission center for several key missions (Kepler, the Stratospheric Observatory for Infrared Astronomy (SOFIA), Interface Region Imaging Spectrograph) and a major contributor to the "new exploration focus" as a participant in the Orion crew exploration vehicle.